 (a) Legislative finding.
-It is hereby found that there exist and may in the future exist, within the City, residential rental premises, rooming units, or parts thereof, and renter-occupied mobile homes which, by deficiencies in their structure, equipment, sanitation, maintenance, use or occupancy, affect or are likely to affect adversely the public health, including the physical, mental and social well-being of people, their safety, and general welfare.
+It is hereby found that there exist and may in the future exist, within the City, residential rental premises, rooming units, or parts thereof, and renter-occupied mobile homes or rented premises on which the mobile home sits, which, by deficiencies in their structure, equipment, sanitation, maintenance, use or occupancy, affect or are likely to affect adversely the public health, including the physical, mental and social well-being of people, their safety, and general welfare.
 To correct and prevent the existence of such adverse conditions, to achieve and maintain such levels of residential environmental quality that will protect and promote public health, safety and general welfare, preserve property values and prevent blight, it is further found that the establishment and enforcement of minimum rental housing standards are required.
 It is further found that a municipal registration program is appropriate to effectively enforce residential rental unit maintenance standards and correct or prevent law violations, nuisances and other disturbances and disorders involving residential rental units within the City.